What is user research in UX design?

 - Benchmarks performance against competitors or previous versions

 Use when: Design and test stages to identify and fix friction during iterative development, or post-launch to measure performance.
+Usability data also gives you something concrete to show enterprise evaluators: not just claims about ease of use, but evidence that real users in comparable roles completed specific tasks without needing support.

 Surveys